UoB-COMSM0166/2026-group-7/README.md

 <h3>Continuous QA and Iteration</h3>
 <p>
-Our most significant Agile pivot occurred following Week 8 playtesting.
-Qualitative feedback revealed a severe <strong>"Curse of Knowledge"</strong> — while mechanics were obvious to us, first-time players found the onboarding overwhelming.
-Consequently, we delayed our projected feature-freeze to completely overhaul the tutorial into a contextual, pause-and-click system.
-Because our robust Sprint Planning constantly aligned our technical pace with academic milestones, we had the temporal buffer necessary to absorb these crucial UX improvements, ultimately delivering a highly polished final product.
+After Week 8 playtesting, we identified a <strong>“Curse of Knowledge”</strong> issue: mechanics were clear to us but confusing for new players.
+We postponed feature-freeze to redesign the tutorial into a contextual system.
+Thanks to aligned Sprint Planning, we had enough buffer to implement this improvement without affecting overall progress.
 </p>

 <table align="center">